"False"

 “If the speed of the electrons is extremely high, the auroral zone can be pushed down into southern Sweden or in extreme cases into continental Europe.
 But reaching south of Sweden requires very high speeds.
 So Stockholm has less Northern Lights than Umeå and Umeå has less than Kiruna.
 When southern Sweden does see Northern Lights, however, they can be quite the show since they are the result of very strong Northern Lights,” says Patrik Norqvist.

 “This ebbs and flows with a periodicity that we have been able to follow for hundreds of years and seems to be very stable in its 11-year cycle.
-We are at the solar maximum right now, which is providing us with lots of impressive Northern Lights.
-Now is the optimal time to see them.
-They say this is the best chance to see Northern Lights in the last 23 years.”
+The solar maximum of 2024/2025 provided lots of impressive Northern Lights.”

 How to improve your chances of seeing Northern Lights